joergdietrich/daltonize/README.md

 for publication.

 Color vision deficiencies are in fact very complex and can differ in intensity from person to person.
 The algorithms used in here and in many other comparable software packages are based on often simplifying assumptions.
-[Nicolas Burrus](http://nicolas.burrus.name/) discusses these simplification and reviews daltonize and other software packages in this [blog post](https://daltonlens.org/opensource-cvd-simulation/).
+[Nicolas Burrus](http://nicolas.burrus.name/) discussed these simplification and reviews daltonize and other software packages in [a blog post](https://daltonlens.org/opensource-cvd-simulation/).

 ## Installation